-In the past year and a half we have seen a lot of Gen AI models coming up, be it Large Language Models (LLMs) or Image Generators.
-Some folks have started to call these creative machines and may replace the jobs of creative personnel such as journalists, copywriters, artists, etc.
+In the past year and a half, we have seen a lot of Generative AI (Gen AI) models emerging, be it Large Language Models (LLMs) or Image Generators.
+Some folks have started to call these "Creative Machines," and there's a belief they may replace the jobs of creative personnel such as journalists, copywriters, and artists.

-I thought I write this issue to shed more light on creativity and the current struggle in accepting the statement “Machines are creative”.
-I am not here to change opinions but more of what I have gathered so far.
+I wanted to write this piece to shed more light on creativity and the current struggle in accepting the statement, "Machines are creative."
+I am not here to change opinions but rather to share what I have gathered so far.

-Margaret A Boden has defined three types of creativity.
-They are:
+Margaret A. Boden has defined three types of creativity:

-Combinational Creativity - Unfamiliar (but interesting) meshing of two or more familiar ideas.
+Combinational Creativity: The unfamiliar (but interesting) meshing of two or more familiar ideas.

-Exploratory Creativity - Taking two or more existing structures or styles, and meshed them together for novelty and determining feasibility thereafter.
+Exploratory Creativity: Taking two or more existing structures or styles, meshing them together for novelty, and then determining their feasibility.

-Transformational Creativity - Manipulating the dimensions of existing styles and structures greatly.
+Transformational Creativity: Greatly manipulating the dimensions of existing styles and structures.

-With these three creativity is stated and (hopefully well-) defined.
-Let us ask the question, which creativity can machines satisfy or meet?
+With these three types of creativity stated and (hopefully well) defined, let us ask the question: Which creativity can machines satisfy or meet?

-But these novelties at most are brought together by what the machine has experienced since what it “experience” is greatly dependent on the data that is fed into it.
+However, these novelties are, at most, brought together by what the machine has experienced, since what it "experiences" is greatly dependent on the data that is fed into it.

-With this in mind, you can see that machines can possibly deal out a lot of combinational creativity for sure!
-You can say that the machines give a weighted average of familiar ideas combined.
+With this in mind, you can see that machines can certainly generate a lot of combinational creativity!
+You could say that machines provide a weighted average of combined familiar ideas.

-Machines possibly can help with exploratory creativity which requires generation of prototypes, for feasibility testing by humans.
-Machines can be used to generate the prototypes quickly by taking advantage of its speed of generation, and for humans to make a quick assessment on whether to move forward with it or not.
+Machines can possibly help with exploratory creativity, which requires the generation of prototypes for human feasibility testing.
+Machines can be used to quickly generate prototypes by taking advantage of their speed, allowing humans to make a quick assessment on whether to move forward with an idea.

-So where machines cannot be creative on is transformational creativity, where we are branching out from an existing idea into something new the world has never seen at all.
-This kind of creativity is not achievable in machines because of the lack of training data provided and might take the human a lot longer to assess possibility and feasibility.
+Where machines cannot be creative is in transformational creativity.
+This involves branching out from an existing idea into something truly new that the world has never seen before.
+This kind of creativity is not achievable by machines due to the lack of appropriate training data, and it might take humans much longer to assess its possibility and feasibility.

 Conclusion

-Here lies the biggest difference in human creativity vs machine creativity.
-Machine Creativity can do combinational creativity, help out on exploratory creativity but very likely cannot do transformational creativity.
-Humans can do transformational creativity which is important if humanity is to advance, building novelty ideas, getting better technology and pushing the knowledge frontier further.
+Here lies the biggest difference between human creativity and machine creativity.
+Machine creativity can perform combinational creativity and assist with exploratory creativity, but it is very unlikely to achieve transformational creativity.
+Humans, on the other hand, can do transformational creativity, which is important if humanity is to advance, build novel ideas, develop better technology, and push the knowledge frontier further.

 I very much enjoyed the discussion which presented many perspectives.
 If you do, consider reaching out to me on LinkedIn.